 Nonetheless, they wouldn’t fold.
 The Vietnamese had a long history of resisting outside forces—most recently French colonials.
 So the war ground on, beamed nightly into American living rooms on the evening news.
 Tet became a turning point—not militarily on the ground, but in terms of politics, policy and public opinion back in the United States.

-Tet would become a political disaster for President Lyndon Johnson’s administration, overshadowing his considerable domestic policy successes in attacking poverty, creating social safety nets and codifying civil rights.
+Tet would become a debacle for Johnson, overshadowing his considerable domestic policy successes in attacking poverty, creating social safety nets and codifying civil rights.
 The offensive sowed profound doubts about the war’s course—exposing the truth that, in spite of the presence of some 500,000 American military personnel in Vietnam, three years of fighting and heavy casualties had yielded nothing more than a protracted, bloody stalemate.
 Ultimately, it triggered a series of forces and events that gradually led to the total withdrawal of U.S. forces from Vietnam by 1975.

 Halting the Red Tide

 By the time Viet Cong combatants took up positions in the American embassy courtyard, Vietnam had become a test case of America’s resolve in waging the Cold War.
 Since the mid-1950s, American strategists and elected officials had considered Vietnam key to the containment of communism across the globe.
 If the United States let communists grab control of South Vietnam, official doctrine held, the rest of Southeast Asia would fall with domino-like precision.
 Installing—and maintaining—non-communist leadership in South Vietnam became central to America’s Cold War strategy.